 Hi, today we will learn how to use SWITCH function in Google Sheets.
 The switch is a new addition in Sheets, and it is yet another function from the programming languages.
 The switch can be seen in JavaScript, Python, and C++.
 It’s one of the alternatives to IF family but has some benefits over IFS.
 So, today, we are going to use it and we will learn it by comparing its syntax with IF syntax for some examples.
-SWITCH is working like a switch, it has various cases, and based on the logic it performs a single operation.
+SWITCH works like a switch, it has various cases, and based on the logic it performs a single operation.

 For example, you have given 7-day names to a Switch function and have assigned numbers from 1 to 7 to each day, now you want to call a single day so you will define cases that will contain the numbers corresponding to each day’s name, and it will return a day.
 And, if you have entered an invalid number, it will return a default case which can be a custom message such as “Invalid day number” etc. So, today let’s practically learn how to use SWITCH function in Google Sheets.